fadden/CiderPress2/DiskArc/FS/Pascal-notes.md

 The volume directory entry is:
 ```
-+$00 / 2: first block (always 0)
++$00 / 2: system area start block number (always 0)
 +$02 / 2: next block (first block after directory; always 6)
 +$04 / 2: file type ($00)
 +$06 / 8: volume name, prefixed with length byte
 +$0e / 2: number of blocks in volume
 +$10 / 2: number of files in directory
-+$12 / 2: last access time (declared as "integer", not "daterec"; not sure what this is)
++$12 / 2: last access time (declared as "integer", definition unclear; always zero?)
 +$14 / 2: most recently set date value
 +$16 / 4: (reserved)
 ```
+The "most recently set date" is used to store the last date that was set for the system.
+This is useful on systems without a clock card, where the date is entered manually by the user.

 A regular directory entry is:
 ```
 +$00 / 2: file start block number
 +$02 / 2: first block past end of file (i.e. last block + 1)
-+$04 / 2: file type in bits 0-3, bit 15 used "for filer wildcards", rest reserved
++$04 / 2: file type in bits 0-3; bit 15 used "for filer wildcards"; other bits reserved
 +$06 /16: file name, prefixed with length byte
 +$16 / 2: number of bytes used in last block
 +$18 / 2: modification date